diethermarcelo/diethermarcelo/README.md

 ###

 <p align="left">I'm Diether Marcelo from the Philippines<br><br>- 🔭 I am working as a Software Engineer.
-I develop web applications from small to huge businesses and even built web applications for corporations such as SM, Ayala, Samsung, Metrobank, etc.</p>
+I develop web applications from small to huge businesses and even built web applications for corporations as huge as SM, Ayala, Samsung, Metrobank, etc.</p>

 ###